How to create drill down interactive maps?

 1. Action Button Links

-Ideal for multi-floor buildings or structured navigation flows.
-Create multiple action buttons in the map description to link to specific detailed views.
+Ideal for multi-floor buildings and guided navigation experiences.
+Create multiple action buttons within the map description that link to specific detailed maps.

 3. Drawing Layer Links

-Perfect for mapping regions with subdivisions.
+Perfect for regions, districts, service areas, and administrative boundaries.
 Use clickable drawing layers to open corresponding detailed maps.
+See an example of a region-based drill-down map.

 4. Text Links

-Add links in the map home description that open other maps, providing additional navigation flexibility.
+Add links within the map description that open related maps, providing additional navigation options and helping users move between map levels.

 Getting Started